 For both the periodogram and Arévalo methods, the noisy spectra are essentially equal to the original spectrum, until the spectral level drops to that of the constant noise floor, as is expected.
 All noise reduction methods tested are able to recover more of the original spectral range compared than is available in the noisy spectrum.
-The cross spectrum and Gaussian smoothing techniques seem to work best in spite of their simplicity.
-For the Arévalo-produced spectra both these methods yield comparable results, while for periodogram-produced spectra Gaussian smoothing produces a smoother end result.
+The extent/range recovered depends on the amount of noise and the method used.
+Table 2 shows that the cross spectrum and Gaussian smoothing techniques seem to work best in spite of their simplicity.
+For the Arévalo-produced spectra, both these methods yield comparable results, while for periodogram-produced spectra Gaussian smoothing produces a smoother end result.